$^{159}$Dy electron-capture: a strong new candidate for neutrino mass determination

-The phase-imaging ion-cyclotron resonance (PI-ICR) technique (see Methods), schematically shown in Fig.~\ref{fig:setup_and_experimental_data_visualized} (a), was used to measure the cyclotron frequencies $\nu_{c}=\frac{1}{2\pi}\frac{q}{m}B$, where $q/m$ is the charge-to-mass ratio of the measured $^{159}$Dy$^+$ and $^{159}$Tb$^+$ ions and $B$ the magnetic field~\cite{Eliseev2014}.
+The phase-imaging ion-cyclotron resonance (PI-ICR) technique~\cite{Eliseev2014,Nesterenko2018} was used to measure the cyclotron frequencies $\nu_{c}=\frac{1}{2\pi}\frac{q}{m}B$, where $q/m$ is the charge-to-mass ratio of the measured $^{159}$Dy$^+$ and $^{159}$Tb$^+$ ions and $B$ the magnetic field.
 We used the scheme that allows direct determination of $\nu_c$ via the sideband coupling frequency $\nu_c = \nu_+ + \nu_-$, where $\nu_+$ is the trap-modified cyclotron frequency and $\nu_-$ the magnetron frequency.